Food hygiene rating scheme

 Where will the food hygiene rating be displayed?

-Food hygiene ratings are published at www.food.gov.uk/ratings - you can search for ratings for local businesses and for your businesses, local businesses and for businesses elsewhere in England, Wales and Northern Ireland.
+Food hygiene ratings are published at Food Standards Agency - Food hygiene ratings.
+You can search for ratings for local businesses and for your businesses, local businesses and for businesses elsewhere in England, Wales and Northern Ireland.

 Businesses are also given a window sticker showing their rating and are encouraged to display these in places where you can easily see them when you visit.
 In England, display is voluntary at the moment.
 However, if businesses choose not to display their rating customers may infer that the non-display of the rating sticker is due to the business having received a very poor rating.